archion/eHosts/README.md

 Note: it is at very early stage (but works) and is written just for fun in rust-lang.

-It is built on rust nightly and tested on GNU/Linux.

 ## Download binary file

-Binary file can be download [here](https://github.com/archion/eHosts/releases)
+Binary file can be downloaded [here](https://github.com/archion/eHosts/releases)

 ## Building from Source
 If binary doesn't work, you can build from source by yourself.
 Before start, Rust nightly is required.
 You can download from [here](http://www.rust-lang.org/install.html).
 After installed: